Generalized Parton Distributions from Lattice QCD with Asymmetric Momentum Transfer: Unpolarized Quarks at Nonzero Skewness: Numerical results

 We have verified that, in practice, the least-squares method yields results that are numerically consistent with the aforementioned reduction approach.
 This agreement is not coincidental: the least-squares fit minimizes the residual globally and assigns weights to all available equations based on their coefficients.
 As a result, equations with vanishing coefficients do not contribute to the minimization and are effectively ignored.
 Likewise, equations with identical or sign-flipped coefficients are automatically combined through their cumulative contribution to the objective function, which is equivalent to averaging their associated matrix elements.
 Therefore, the least-squares method inherently incorporates the effects of redundancy, sign symmetries, and zero constraints.
 Specifically in symmetric kinematic setups, such as $\Delta_1 = \Delta_2$ or $\Delta_1 \Delta_2 = 0$, these simplifications occur frequently, and both methods produce equivalent results.
 Even in asymmetric cases where $\Delta_1 \ne \Delta_2$, the two approaches remain consistent within statistical uncertainties.
 Owing to its generality and automation, we adopt the least-squares method for amplitude extraction throughout the remainder of this work.

 As discussed in Sec.~\ref{sec:gpd_asy}, the extracted amplitudes satisfy the symmetry relations under sign reversals of $z$, $P$, and $\Delta$, as specified in Eq.~(\ref{eq:symmetries_A}), and we therefore average the results over all combinations of $\pm z$, $\pm P$, and $\pm \Delta$ to enhance statistical precision.
 A representative example of the eight amplitudes is presented in Fig.~\ref{fig:amp_1-8}, where $A_1$ and $A_5$ are found to dominate, while $A_3$, $A_4$, and $A_8$ are consistent with zero within the quoted uncertainties.
 In the $\xi=0$ case, a previous study~\cite{Bhattacharya:2022aob} reported that, among all real and imaginary components, only $A_1$, $A_5$, and $\mathrm{Im}[A_6]$ were significantly nonzero, with $A_3$, $A_4$, and $A_8$ vanishing exactly; in the present analysis, we similarly find that $A_3$, $A_4$, and $A_8$ remain compatible with zero, while $\mathrm{Im}[A_2]$ and $\mathrm{Im}[A_6]$ exhibit clear nonzero values, whereas the status of $\mathrm{Re}[A_2]$, $\mathrm{Re}[A_6]$, and $A_7$ is less conclusive based on a single kinematic setup.
 To investigate further, we examine their dependence on $t$ as shown in Fig.~\ref{fig:amp_267}, which indicates that $A_2$ and $A_6$ are nonzero (both the real and imaginary parts, with $\mathrm{Re}[A_2]$ showing only a very weak signal), while $A_7$ remains compatible with zero within statistical uncertainties.
 Additional details are provided in Appendix~\ref{sec:app_amp}, using the setup with $\xi=-1/5$.
+The above discussion reflects the current statistical precision of the lattice data, under which some amplitudes remain consistent with zero within uncertainties.
+The study in Ref.~\cite{HadStruc:2024rix} presents results for all amplitudes in both cases, suggesting that these small amplitudes could be resolved.

 After obtaining the amplitudes, we investigate the $t$-dependence of the dominant ones, $A_1$ and $A_5$, at fixed skewness $\xi=-1/5$, as shown in Fig.~\ref{fig:amp_15_t_dep}.
 We use $\lambda = z(P_{f3} + P_{i3})/2 = zP_3$ to represent the coordinate-space variable, which is also used in the subsequent figures.
 As discussed in Sec.~\ref{sec:decomp} and noted in Appendix~\ref{sec:app_longitudinaldecomp}, the definition of $A_1^L$ in terms of the standard eight amplitudes is given by